-A "Contributor" is anyone making contributions to the AOSP source code, including both employees of Google or other companies, as well as external developers who are contributing to Android on their own behalf.
-There is no distinction between Contributors who are employed by Google, and those who are not: all engineers use the same tools (git, repo, and gerrit), follow the same code review process, and are subject to the same requirements on code style and so on.
+"Contributors" are those making contributions to the AOSP source code, including both employees of Google or other companies, as well as individual developers who are contributing to Android on their own behalf.
+There is no distinction between contributors who are employed by Google and those who are not; all engineers use the same tools (git, repo, and gerrit), follow the same code review process, and are subject to the same requirements on code style and so on.

-A "Developer" is an engineer writing applications that run on Android devices.
-There is, of course, no difference in skillset between a "Developer" and a "Contributor", but AOSP uses "Developer" to distinguish between engineers using the platform and those contributing to it.
-Developers are (along with end users) the "customers" of the platform that the Contributors create.
-As such, we talk about Developers a lot, though this isn't technically a separate role in the AOSP per se.
+"Developers" are engineers writing applications that run on Android devices.
+There is often little difference in skillset between a developer and a contributor.
+But AOSP uses "developer" to distinguish between engineers using the platform and those contributing to it.
+Developers (along with users) are the "customers" of the platform the contributors create.
+As such, we talk about developers a lot, though this isn't technically a separate role in the AOSP per se.

 "Verifiers" are responsible for testing change requests.
-After individuals have submitted a significant amount of high-quality code to the project, the Project Leads might invite them to become Verifiers.
-Note: at this time, generally Verifiers are the same as Approvers.
+After individuals have submitted a significant amount of high-quality code to the project, the project leads might invite them to become verifiers.
+Note: at this time, verifiers act similarly to approvers.

-Lead all technical aspects of the project; for example, the project roadmap, development, release cycles, versioning, and QA.
+Lead all technical aspects of the project, including the project roadmap, development, release cycles, versioning, and quality assurance (QA).

-Ensure that the project is QA-ed in time for scheduled Android platform releases.
+Ensure the project is tested by QA in time for scheduled Android platform releases.

 Designate Verifiers and Approvers for submitted patches.